ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Incorrect Select**

 Incorrect select applies to a range of data types.
 For this, select the sample to have noise added.
-For those selected, randomly select a new option.
-This is chosen from the list of options in `this csv <https://github.com/ihmeuw/vivarium_research_prl/blob/main/src/vivarium_research_prl/noise/incorrect_select_options.csv>`_.
-Note that for relationship to head of household, this includes the full list of options, not just those seen in the household.
+For those selected, randomly select a new option from the list of all possible options.
+For example, for relationship to reference person, this includes the full list of options, not just those seen in the household, and similarly for other fields that get this type of noise.

 Please ensure that the new selection is in fact an incorrect selection and that the original response was not randomly selected.

 Limitations:

-- For single person homes, incorrectly selecting relationship to head of household does not make as much sense.
+- For single person homes, incorrectly selecting relationship to reference person does not make as much sense.
 However, we continue with it here anyways.
 - Incorrect selection likely takes place in a logical way, and might persist across observers (e.g., trans or nonbinary people "incorrectly" selecting a sex; confusion with different race/ethnicity groups; selecting a state from a prior address) however, we are not including this complexity.

 .. note::